AlliedPayment/docs/API/NetworkReject.md

 ## Purpose

-The Network Rejection application interface should be used to inform the system that a payment network rejected a payment.
-The payment network must provide the payment's ID and a reason why the payment was rejected.
-The system will reject the payment corresponding with the provided ID and add the reason to the payment's notes.
-The system will create a new payment based on the rejected payment's data.
+The Network Rejection API should be used to inform the system that a payment network rejected a payment.
+The payment network must provide the payment’s ID and a reason why the payment was rejected.
+The system will reject the payment corresponding with the provided ID, and add the reason to the payment’s notes in the following format: network name, payment id, original payment's creation date (dd.mm.yy).
+The system will create a new payment based on the rejected payment’s data and add a note in the following format: network name, payment id, new payment's creation date (dd,mm,yy).
 The new payment will be configured to not use the same network that rejected the original payment.

+Additional notes:
+No work being done to add or manipulate the status of the original payment.
+FI Admin and Allied Admin functionality will remain as if both payments were entered from the front end of the system by a user.

 ## Endpoint